Bruges-la-Morte: Adaptions and influences

+In 1980 the French film director Alain Dhénaut adapted the novel as Bruges la morte as an episode in the "Le roman du samedi" (1980–1981) TV series.

-In 1981 the Flemish film director Roland Verhavert adapted the novel as "Brugge, die stille".
+In 1981 the Flemish film director Roland Verhavert adapted the novel as Brugge, die stille.

-The novel influenced many later writers, including W.G.
-Sebald.
+The novel influenced many later writers, including W. G. Sebald.
 The plot of the book may also have influenced the French crime novel D'entre les morts by Boileau-Narcejac, which was filmed by Alfred Hitchcock as Vertigo in 1958.

+The David Bowie song "Dancing Out in Space" from his The Next Day (2013) album is considered to have taken inspiration from the novel.